vir-man/key_pad/new_key_pad/DOCUMENTATION.md

 #### `bool check_if_user_is_allowed_in_time_slot(uint8_t _user_id)`
 Validates if current time is within user's allowed access window.
+- **First checks if today is a holiday** - if so, denies access immediately (returns 0)
 - Checks if time-based access is configured for user
 - Compares current time (hour*100 + minute) with `in_time` and `out_time`
-- Returns true if access allowed (currently always returns 1 - time check logic needs implementation)
+- Returns true if access allowed, false if denied (holiday or outside time window)

 #### `void open_door()`
 Initiates door opening sequence.